auth0/auth0-aspnet-owin/README.md

 {
 	OnAuthenticated = (context) =>
         {
-            // Comment out the next two lines if you will not be calling any services from client-side JavaScript. context.Response.Cookies.Append("profile", context.Email);
-            context.Response.Cookies.Append("id_token", context.IdToken);

             // These are examples of adding additional claims.
 Comment them out if you're not going to use them.
             // context.User is a JObject with the original user object from Auth0 context.Identity.AddClaim(new Claim("foo", "bar"));